ranakroychowdhury/ranakroychowdhury.github.io/_pages/about.md

   - /about.html
 ---

-I'm a full-time Applied Scientist II (Level 5) with Amazon Web Services (AWS) AI Labs, where I work on forecasting and Large Language Models (LLMs) in the <a href="https://aws.amazon.com/aws-supply-chain/" target="_blank">AWS Supply Chain</a> group.
+I'm a full-time Applied Scientist II (Level 5) with Amazon Web Services (AWS) AI Labs.
+I work on forecasting and Large Language Models (LLMs) in the <a href="https://aws.amazon.com/aws-supply-chain/" target="_blank">AWS Supply Chain</a> group.
+I build Generative AI-powered assistants to aid supply chain forecasting by intelligently answering questions like, what is happening in the supply chain, why it is happening, and recommend what actions to take.
+It will also enable users to explore what-if scenarios to evaluate different supply chain decisions.

 Prior to this, I was a Ph.D.
-Student at the University of California, San Diego.
-I was privileged to work with <a href="https://shangjingbo1226.github.io/" target="_blank">Professor Jingbo Shang</a> and <a href="http://mesl.ucsd.edu/gupta/" target="_blank">Professor Rajesh K. Gupta</a> on building efficient learning systems for label scarce sensory applications.
+Student at the University of California, San Diego, where I built efficient learning systems for label scarce sensory applications.
 I am grateful to <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2022-north-america" target="_blank">Qualcomm</a> and <a href="https://datascience.ucsd.edu/hdsi-awards-10-graduate-prize-fellowships/" target="_blank">Halıcıoğlu Data Science Institute</a> for their fellowship to support my research.
 During my Ph.D., I spent several wonderful summers working as an Applied Scientist II Intern at AWS AI, a Data Science Intern at Bell Labs, and a Software Development Engineer Intern at AWS Redshift.

 <h2>Research Interests</h2>